nice-game-hints/machinarium/junkyard/backtogether.md

 order: 10
 ---

-Let's hope it still works.
+Let's hope everything still works.

 # What do I do?
 It's easy to miss, but the game encourages you to start by clicking on the bathtub - twice.